 How does this work?
 By investing in securities and based on possible performance over time.
 You can run your own calculations using our pension calculator:

-Assumption: equity weighting of 75%, hypothetical return of 3.9% (net after costs); saving with securities is subject to fluctuations, the hypothetical return cannot be guaranteed and tax effects are not included in this forecast.
+Assumption: Balanced investment strategy with a hypothetical return of 3.2% (net of costs).
+Securities savings may fluctuate, the hypothetical return cannot be guaranteed and tax effects are not included in this forecast.

 Whether you feel more comfortable with securities or a savings account is a matter of preference.
 Unless you make an advance withdrawal for the reasons mentioned above, your retirement benefits will only be needed in the distant future and will often be paid in regularly (e.g. once a year).
 These are ideal conditions for exploiting the potential returns of securities.